What Is a Chemical Pregnancy: Causes, Symptoms, and Emotional Impact

 • A period that is heavier or arrives a few days later than expected.

-• Possible mild cramps or clotting with bleeding.
+• Possible cramps or clotting with bleeding.

 Because the pregnancy ends within weeks, most women do not experience typical pregnancy signs like nausea, morning sickness, or breast tenderness.